YongoDavid/DEMO-2024-DECEMBER/README.md

 New day , new grind!
-i have started working on my new portfolio project. this is a web based chat aapplication , and i will be using REACT , Chakra UI , Socket , mongoDB , express and Node.js
+i have started working on my new portfolio project. this is a web based chat aapplication , and i will be using REACT , Chakra UI , Socket , mongoDB , express and Node.js i am starting with the front-end first so lets see how it goes.